New Referee FAQs

 the registraion period and the time frame that your certification is valid to is key.
 Plan accordingly by viewing the chart below to see what certification year you are registering for.

-* Registration End is strict to allow Cal South enough time to process your registration with the US Soccer Federation.
+* Registration Period Close is strict to allow Cal South enough time to process your registration with the US Soccer Federation.

 What's the difference between Referee Grade 9 & Referee Grade 8?